ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/using-terminal.md

 ## Introduction

-The terminal window allows a proactive programmer to type commands that complete tasks like the following ones:
+The terminal window provides an interactive and text-based prompt that allows a proactive programmer to type commands that complete tasks like the following
+ones:

 * Go into a directory
 * Create or delete a directory or a file